klr227/EnvELab/Reactor_Characteristics/Reactor_Characteristics_Lab_Report.md

 Three Baffles: t⋆ = 0.4857
 Four Baffles: t⋆ = 0.5463

+Yes they meet our expectations.
 ###5.
 Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.
 The difference of the hydraulic residence time calculated with the flow rate and volume and the hydraulic residence time from the AD model is evidence of "dead volumes" in our reactors.
 The hydraulic residence time of the AD model is lower than the other one which can be attributed to dead volumes located in the reactor.
 ###6.
 Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be

+We would recommend a chlorine contact tank with several baffles between the influent and the effluent.
+We found that there is greater dispersion with an increase in baffles.
+The higher number of baffles create a longer flow path thereby increasing the residence time for which the chlorine is in contact with contaminants.
 ***
 ##Conclusion:
+We tested the residence of a reactor with four different configurations.
+We determined that the higher number of baffles increases residence time in which chlorine is in contact with contaminant.
+Also by decreasing the width of the flow path and increasing it's length, we decrease the amount of dead volume in a reactor.
 ##Suggestions:
 1. The first suggestion we have is straightforward - include in the instructions that the bigger tube in the peristaltic pump is for the influent not the effluent.
 A lot of people mixed those two around.
 Explicit direction in this step would save some time.
 2. The photometer is used to determine the concentration of red dye at the outlet, however it is not necessarily measuring what exactly leaves the reactor.
 In the CMFR simulation, it would because that is well mixed.
 However, when using the baffles, the flow is not well mixed.
 Therefore, the concentration of what is leaving in real time is not necessarily what is next to the outlet.
 Perhaps there is a way to attach the photometer to the outlet in the future.